Average Cost of a Funeral in Tennessee (2026)

 Are burial vaults mandatory in Tennessee?

 Not by state law, but almost always by cemetery policy in Tennessee.
-Cemeteries require a vault or a less expensive grave liner to keep the ground stable over time.
+Some cemeteries require an outer burial container, which may be a vault or a less expensive grave liner, to keep the ground stable over time.
 A liner is usually an acceptable substitute — always ask the specific Tennessee cemetery for their written policy.
 Vault pricing spans $800 to $10,000 in the state.

 What are the cheapest burial options in Tennessee?